GlistEngine/GlistEngine/README.md

 2- You need to install some programs into your computer in order to clone and run GlistEngine.

-- WINDOWS users:
+On Windows:
-We provide all libraries except CMake.
+- We provide all libraries except CMake.
 You should first download and install CMake from https://git-scm.com/download/win

-- MACOS Users:
+On macOS:
-a.
-First of all, you should install Xcode because OpenGL library comes with Xcode.
+- First of all, you should install Xcode because OpenGL library comes with Xcode.
 Download Xcode via App Store

-b.
-Open Terminal and install homebrew
+- Open Terminal and install homebrew
 > ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

-c.
-Install libraries via home-brew and make necessary configurations
+- Install libraries via home-brew and make necessary configurations
 > brew install gcc@7 cmake glew glfw glm freetype assimp
 > export PATH=$PATH:~/usr/local/bin/cmake
 > sudo spctl --master-disable

-- LINUX Users:
+On Linux:
-Install necessary libraries
+- Install necessary libraries
 > sudo apt-get install git cmake g++-7 glew-dev

 3- Open file explorer and create necessary folders: